RasanYo/cse_signupservice/README.md

 kubectl get pods
 ```

-Once everything all the pods are running, do:
+Once all the pods are running, do:

 6.
 ```